iamwillcode/StockScreener/README.md

 ![](Presentation.png)

-## Installation:
+## Quick Start:
-1. Clone the project, dependencies are already in the repository.
+1. Clone or download the project.
+2. Dependencies are already in the repository.
-2. Open <b>Stock Screener.xcworkspace</b> with Xcode.
+3. Open <b>Stock Screener.xcworkspace</b> with Xcode.